Digitex Futures Proposes the Idea of Token Burning to the Community

 - If the trader’s account balance falls below the Maintenance Margin requirement to maintain the current open position, the system will cancel the unmatched orders on that market to free up the margin requirements of those unmatched orders.
 If after doing this, the account balance is still below the required Maintenance Margin, the system will take over the trader’s position and liquidate it.

-- The Liquidation Engine takes over positions from traders whose account balance has fallen below the minimum required Maintenance Margin amount to maintain their open position on a futures market.
+- The Liquidation Engine takes over positions from Betfair Traders whose account balance has fallen below the minimum required Maintenance Margin amount to maintain their open position on a futures market.

 - After assuming a trader’s open futures position, the system will attempt to immediately close that position by submitting a buy or sell order at the bankruptcy price.